Sujeeth-Shetty/deep-learning/README.md

-# neural-network-and-deep-learning
+# Deep Learning
-Assignments and Project work related to Coursera Deep Learning course
+This repository has assignments and Project work related to Coursera Deep Learning Specialization course.
+This course taught me the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.
+Here I learnt about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.
+I worked on case studies from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
+I practiced all these ideas in Python and in TensorFlow.